- Your Government

 Such reduction encourages the continuation of farms, orchards, and forests in a time when development is driving the value of land up in a greater ratio than the return on products generated from such land.

 Taxpayers owning and operating qualifying agricultural, horticultural, forestry, and open space land may apply for special annual deferment of real estate taxes on the property.
 Certain minimums apply as to acreage and use in each category and an annual application must be filed.
-The annual applications are due by November 1 of current year for the following tax year.
-No applications for 2018 will be accepted after November 1, 2017.
+New applications are due by November 1 of the current year for the following tax year.
+No new applications for 2022 will be accepted after November 1, 2021.

 If a taxpayer has put land in a conservation easement, please contact the Real Estate Division.